UBC-MDS/PyMLViz/README.md

 > This package contains four functions to allow users to conveniently plot various visualizations as well as compare performance of different classifier models.
 The four functions will perform the following tasks:
 > 1. Compare the performance of various models
 > 2. Plot the confusion matrix based on the input data
-> 3. Plot the ROC curve and calculate the AUC
+> 3. Plot train/validation accuracies vs. parameter values
-> 4. Plot the trained and test accuracy from a fitted model
+> 4. Plot the ROC curve and calculate the AUC

 |Contributors|GitHub Handle|
 |------------|-------------|